pinapelz/573-updates/README.md

 # Middleware
 The middleware dynamically generated OpenGraph and other metadata tags for posts.
 This is optional.
 Only deploy if you need this functionality (aka Discord previews)

+# Notifications
+**Requires Middleware to be running**

+Foreground and Background + PWA notifications are available using Firebase Cloud Messaging.
+Replace the credentials in `site/public/firebase-messaging-sw.js` as well as the necessary Firebase environment variables as shown in `site/.env.template`

+Subscription to individual games are tracked in Redis/Vercel KV as an edge funtion.
+This is necessary to both track which devices are subscribed to what topic.
+There is also no existing way in FCM to send a notification to every device without having the tokens stored somewhere.

+Notifications are only sent out each run of `generate.py` for uniquely hashed news entries.